Tax Audit Specialists in Canada

-A tax audit is a frightening experience, and if the results are bad it can be a very expensive one.
-The CRA tax auditor will ask to see books and records and bank account statements.
-There may be questionnaires to be filled out.
-Any information that is wrong, even if due to an error, will be used against the taxpayer.
-A tax professional such as one of our top Toronto tax lawyers should be involved as soon as the auditor contacts you.
+A tax audit can be an overwhelming and potentially expensive experience.
+A CRA tax auditor will ask to see books and records and bank account statements, and there may be questionnaires to be filled out.
+Any information entered incorrectly, even if due to an error, will be used against the taxpayer.

 If you disagree with the outcome of an audit, it is especially crucial to obtain representation as soon as you have been reassessed by CRA.
 You have appeal rights, but you only have 90 days to appeal by filing a Notice of Objection.
-As experienced tax lawyers Toronto we can provide detailed assistance in filing your income tax objection.
+As experienced tax lawyers in Toronto, we can provide detailed assistance in filing your objection.

 CRA may choose to audit a taxpayer for several reasons.
 Here are just a few: